MaikonSchumann/portfolio-project3-python-quiz/README.md

 ### Quiz

 - After the instructions are displayed, the quiz begins automatically.
 Questions are presented sequentially, each with four options.
 Users are instructed to choose from options a, b, c, or d.
+Additionally, each question displays the current score to the user.

 ![Questions](documentation/questions.png)